-Evidence to inform the ARCP must include a recent independent appraisal with the base registration line manager.
+Evidence to inform the ARCP must include a recent independent appraisal with base registration line manager.

-6.6 Trainees Experiencing Additional Challenges
+6.6 Trainees in difficulty

 ACCPs in training can encounter either personal or professional problems which may affect their performance.
-Using personal development plans, appraisal, regular workplace and academic assessment, and educational supervision, tACCPs that may require support during their career or struggle to achieve their goals within the expected timescale can be more easily identified.
+The use of personal development plans, appraisal, regular workplace and academic assessment, and educational supervision tACCPs who struggle to achieve their goals within the expected timescale can be more easily identified and may require support during their career.